The University of Southern Indiana's Master of Social Work Admission Committee begins accepting applications each year on September 1.

 The Master of Social Work program requires applicants have a bachelor's degree from a regionally or comparably accredited institution.
 Applicants with an undergraduate degree other than a Bachelor of Social Work should apply to the two-year full-time track.

-Admission to the Master of Social Work program requires the following:
+Admission to the Master of Social Work program requires: